Support road.cc

 Can't afford the £500 ticket?
 Check out our guide to the best bike saddles instead…

-In 1878 John Boultbee Brooks decided that rather than wait for the invention of pneumatic tyres to make his bike more comfortable, he'd copy the one off his horse and make a saddle out of leather.
+In 1878 John Boultbee Brooks decided that rather than wait for the invention of pneumatic tyres to make his bike more comfortable, he'd copy the saddle off his horse and make one out of leather.
 This leather and steel combo turned out to be a rather solid idea, and remained the go-to for most saddles of the 20th century.

 Come 1990, though, pro riders wanted something lighter, and lighter they got: Selle Italia came out with the Flite, which weighed just 230g; it really did change the game with titanium rails and a synthetic upper.